 On August 7, 2012, the Authority entered into a lease agreement with Harvard Vanguard Medical Associates, Inc. (Harvard Vanguard) to lease approximately 2,395 square feet of space at MCAD for the purpose of operating a student health services clinic.
-The cost of the property leased to Harvard Vanguard and included in buildings and improvements on the accompanying statements of net position (deficiency in net position) amounts to approximately \$1,107,000 at both June 30, 2013 and 2012, with accumulated depreciation of \$55,284 and \$27,642 as of June 30, 2013 and 2012, respectively.
+The cost of the property leased to Harvard Vanguard and included in buildings and improvements in the accompanying statements of net position (deficiency in net position) amounts to approximately \$1,107,000 at both June 30, 2014 and 2013, with accumulated depreciation of \$82,926 and \$55,284 as of June 30, 2014 and 2013, respectively.